 The state park is known for its deep, steep-walled gorge carved by a river, thick vegetation, rock outcroppings, and waterfalls.

 Luke's Falls is located along the Lehigh Gorge Trail, just south of the Rockport Access Area.
 Buttermilk Falls (pictured above) is located along the Lehigh Gorge Trail, just north of the Rockport Access Area.
 The falls are not a far walk from the parking lot at the Rockport Access Area; however, there is some downhill walking before reaching the trail.

 Cole Run Falls at Forbes State Forest

 Cole Run Falls is a beautiful 15-foot waterfall on Cole Run, a small perennial stream in Forbes State Forest.
-The falls are a short 100-foot hike south from the parking lot along Cole Run Road at the trailhead to the two-mile-long Cole Run Trail.
+The falls are a short 100-foot hike south from the parking lot along Cole Run Road at the trailhead to the 2+ mile long Cole Run Trail.

 Cucumber Falls at Ohiopyle State Park

 What experts call a bridal veil fall, Cucumber Falls at Ohiopyle State Park drops 30 feet into an amphitheater-like grotto.
 The creek continues a short way over jumbled boulders before reaching the Youghiogheny River.